Beef Barley Soup

 Love soup?
 We’re a huge soup family, so we’ve got lots to choose from!
 Starting with our super popular Beefy Tomato Soup that our kids love, to this elegant Beef Burgundy Mushroom Soup that is fancy enough to be served at a dinner party or holiday!

-The BEST Beef Barley Soup Recipe
+Why This Is The BEST Beef Barley Soup Recipe

 Red wine adds flavor to the broth base but it also deglazes the pot wonderfully after cooking up all the vegetables and beef.
 Once you pour the wine in the pot, start scraping up the brown bits and stirring them into the soup base.